k8hertweck/blog/content/projects.md

 called [Merely Useful](https://merely-useful.github.io) when it began in 2018.
 The first book from this project,
-[*Research Software Engineering with Python: Building software that makes research possible*](https://merely-useful.github.io/py-rse/index.html), will be published by Taylor and Francis by spring 2021.
+[*Research Software Engineering with Python: Building software that makes research possible*](https://merely-useful.github.io/py-rse/index.html), was published by Taylor and Francis in July 2021.
 We have begun work on the second book, about research software engineering in R.
 All of our work for this project is publicly available on [GitHub](https://github.com/merely-useful/),